7% of adults in Wales are not online

 Digital Communities Wales: Digital Confidence, Health and Well-being supports organisations that are working with digitally excluded people.
 We’re helping them deliver digital inclusion activities so they can do it well and make a bigger impact.

-Our support is free and includes:
+Our support is free is offered to all sectors in Wales and includes: